 My research covers a wide array of topics which share the common theme of understanding the origin and evolution of planetary systems.
 Students could be involved in either theoretical or observational research topics, including topics such as:

-1. Large-scale numerical studies of Solar System dynamics
+1. Large-scale numerical studies of planetary dynamics

 -- B. Celestial mechanics, orbital stability

--- C. Dynamics of small bodies (meteoroids, asteroids, comets)
+-- C. Dynamics of small bodies (meteoroids, asteroids, comets) in our S.S. and exoplanetary

 -- D. Impact history of planetary surfaces in the Solar System